paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-3a-leases-and-prospecting-permits.md

 ### Statutory Notes

 #### References in Text
 Act of March 1, 1911, referred to in subsecs. (b)(3)(E) and (o)(5)(A), is act Mar.
 1, 1911, ch.
 186, 36 Stat.
-961, as amended, known as the Weeks Law, which is classified to sections 480, 500, 513 to 519, 521, 552, and 563 of Title 16, Conservation.
+961, popularly known as the Weeks Law, which enacted former sections 513 and 514 and sections 515 to 519, 521, 552, and 563 of Title 16, Conservation, and amended sections 480 and 500 of Title 16.
 For complete classification of this Act to the Code, see Short Title note set out under [section 552 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section552&num=0&edition=prelim) and Tables.

 The Federal Onshore Oil and Gas Leasing Reform Act of 1987, referred to in subsec. (d), is subtitle B (§§ 5101 to 5113) of title V of Pub.
 L. 100–203, Dec.
 22, 1987, 101 Stat.
 1330–256.
 For complete classification of this Act to the Code, see Short Title of 1987 Amendment note set out under [section 181 of this title](./chapter-3a-leases-and-prospecting-permits.md#section-181) and Tables.